Pick Your Walk.

 Many family friends joined the holiday, and you will discover the activities they revelled in.

-The tour group returns downhill walking along The Pitts down the steep 101 steps.
+The tour group returns downhill, walking along The Pitts down the steep 101 steps.

-We turn down Shore Road to the waterfront where Sue will describe more holiday activities and finish with Sue's interesting recent discovery marking the holiday.
+We turn down Shore Road to the waterfront, where Sue will describe more holiday activities and finish with Sue's interesting recent discovery marking the holiday.

-Length of walk: Approx 3 miles (2.5 hours)
+Length of walk: Approx 3 miles (around 2.5 hours)

 Walk Cost: Payment required - £20